All Episodes

 He's posted at the corner at National Review Online.

-Yes, the paper relied uh uh or reported in July that Reigns had taken calls from Obama's presidential campaign seeking his advice on mortgage and housing policies, and in August called Reigns a member of Obama's political circle.
+Yes, the paper relied, reported in July that Reigns had taken calls from Obama's presidential campaign seeking his advice on mortgage and housing policies, and in August, called Reigns a member of Obama's political circle.

 The Post did this.

-But hey, the Post says now that that information originally came from the style section, and it came when a post reporter was chatting with Reigns in a photo shoot.
+But hey, the Post says now that that information originally came from the style section, and it came when a Post reporter was chatting with Reigns at a photo shoot.

-When the reporter asked uh what about, Reigns said, oh, general housing economic issues.
+When the reporter asked what about, Rains said, oh, general housing economic issues.

 So the reporter wrote that Reigns had taken calls from Barack Obama's presidential campaign seeking his advice on mortgage and housing policy matters.